Taipei 101: Structural design

 These features, combined with the solidity of its foundation, made Taipei 101 one of the most stable buildings ever constructed.
 The foundation is reinforced by 380 piles driven 80 m into the ground, extending as far as 30 m into the bedrock.
 Each pile is 1.5 m in diameter and can bear a load of 1000–1320 t.

-RWDI designed a 660 t steel pendulum that serves as a tuned mass damper, at a cost of NT$132 million (US$4 million).
+Motioneering designed a 660 t steel pendulum that serves as a tuned mass damper, at a cost of NT$132 million (US$4 million).
+Suspended from the 92nd to the 88th floor, the pendulum sways to offset movements in the building caused by strong gusts.
+The tuned mass damper is visible to all visitors on the 88th floor upwards until the 92nd floor.
+It can reduce up to 40% of the tower's movements.
 Its ball, the largest damper ball in the world, consists of 41 circular steel plates of varying diameters, each 125 mm thick, welded together to form a 5.5 m ball.
 Two additional tuned mass dampers, each weighing 6 t, are installed at the tip of the spire which help prevent damage to the structure due to strong wind loads.
 On 8 August 2015, strong winds from Typhoon Soudelor swayed the main damper by 1 m—the largest movement ever recorded by the damper.

 The damper has become such a popular tourist attraction that the city contracted Sanrio to create a mascot: the Damper Baby.
-Four versions of the Damper Baby ("Rich Gold", "Cool Black", "Smart Silver" and "Lucky Red") were designed and made into figurines and souvenirs sold in various Taipei 101 gift shops.
+Five versions of the Damper Baby ("Rich Gold", "Cool Black", "Smart Silver", "Happy Green" and "Lucky Red") were designed and made into figurines and souvenirs sold in various Taipei 101 gift shops.
 Damper Baby has become a popular local icon, with its own comic book and website.